timothypratley/power-turtle/resources/public/conj2017-slides.md

 * Your Markdown can be loaded remotely by url
   - you can deliver your own lesson with a link
   - you don't need us to do anything
-* Please contribute lessons so that we can link to them in the lesson list
+* Please contribute lessons so that we can link to them
-  - just send us the markdown and we'll include it
+  - if you send us the markdown and we'll include it in the lesson list
-* As an educator, you get to decide what lessons are best for your situation

 ---
 class: middle